jmiguelcheq/appium-cucumber-framework-cicd/README.md

         - %ANDROID_HOME%\platform-tools
         - %ANDROID_HOME%\build-tools
     - Save and restart terminal
- 7. **Install Eclipse IDE**
+ 7. **Install IntelliJ IDEA**
-    - Download and install Eclipse IDE for Java Developers
+    - Download and install IntelliJ IDEA.
-    - Search and Open Eclipse IDE for Java Developers
+    - Search and Open IntelliJ IDEA

 **Installation Steps:**
 #### 1. Clone the Repository to Your Local Machine (Using CMD)